DrLillyAI/dental-caries-chatbot/README.md

 # 🦷 Dental Caries Symptom Checker Chatbot

 An AI-powered **healthcare chatbot** built using **Chatbase**.
-It provides basic guidance on **dental caries symptoms and prevention**.
+It provides basic guidance on **dental caries symptoms and prevention** for educational purposes.

 ---